 So, from a place of knowing that I spent too much time worrying about cats and fearing what could happen – none of it ever did.
 Being free from fear feels good.
 When I faced my fear, I was once again reminded of my love for cats, no longer fear my feline friend.
 I remember sitting in my girlfriend Suzie’s home in LA (you’ll read about her in the book a section titled ‘Find Your Suzie’) holding her cat and now tears streaming down my face, reminding me of how much I loved my sweet white cat and the joy that it brought me as an innocent little farm girl.

 How I stepped over the chasm of fear:

 - I had to challenge my inner narrative.
 Remembering to remind myself of the simple truth; that fear is merely false expectations appearing real.
 My fear wasn’t founded in anything.
 Outside of those nasty barn/farm cats, I had never been attacked nor had any of the other wild and crazy thoughts I’d had about cats ever come to pass.
 I had to change my thinking and the story of fear that I was telling myself.

 2. I made a plan.
 I didn’t go out and find a random cat to help me walk this out; instead, I shared my truth with a trusted friend.
 Thankfully she had a cat, and with her, I made a plan of how I would embrace this change.
 I trusted her completely, and she was kind, supportive and gentle with me.
 She never pushed me beyond what I could manage, and she was with me every step of the way.

+Whatever your fear is, it’s right to say that fear indeed robs us of living fully free.
 I’m interested to hear from you about how you have overcome your fear.
 We all have a story, we’ve all spent time in fear so, if you feel comfortable please share.
 We never know who be encouraged by our truth.